evertonramires/daily-news-bot/README.md

 [![Support my work ❤️](https://img.shields.io/badge/Support%20my%20work%20❤️-orange?style=for-the-badge&logo=patreon&logoColor=white)](https://www.patreon.com/c/orobocigano)

-What happens in tech today (2025-07-04):
+What happens in tech today (2025-07-05):

-# TECH'S EVER-EXPANDING, EVER-COMPLICATED WORLD! 🤔

-Hello there!
-Sofia here.
-Looking at today's news, it's clear **tech continues its relentless march** into every corner of our lives, bringing both excitement and significant challenges.

-On one hand, we see the future of mobility shaping up with teased EVs like the **Polestar 7**, promising innovation through shared platforms.
-Financial tech continues to evolve, even in market specifics like stock suspensions being lifted.

-However, the darker, more complex side of tech is equally prominent.
-The debate around **facial recognition technology** for policing highlights serious **privacy concerns** and civil liberty questions, especially as usage scales.
-Similarly, the stark reality of **drone warfare** underscores the urgent need to address **ethics** and civilian protection in conflict zones.
-And the political commentary reminds us that **digital tools and communication** themselves are becoming central battlegrounds for freedom of protest and government control.

-It's a powerful reminder that while **innovation** accelerates, so too must the crucial conversations around **regulation**, **ethics**, and balancing societal benefits against potential harms.
+# Tech Today: Innovation Meets Reality Check ⚠️

+Hey everyone, **Sofia** here!
+Today's tech news gives us a real spectrum.
+On one hand, exciting progress like the **Polestar 7 electric SUV** tease 🚗 and positive moves for **Island Information & Technology's stock** 📈 show innovation continues.

+But the reports also hit on the major challenges.
+The ethical nightmare around **drones and civilian risk in warfare** is stark 💥.
+And the news about **over 1,000 arrests using live facial recognition** by police brings up serious **privacy and civil liberty concerns** 👀.

+The way tech is used in the clash between **protest movements and state power** also highlights its critical role in our society and democracy.
+Tech isn't just tools; it's shaping our world, for better and for worse.
+We need careful consideration of how these powerful technologies are deployed. 🤔

-All sources are at the section below.
+All sources are listed below.

 Sources:
 1. 2028 Polestar 7 small SUV teased, will share a lot with Volvo (7NEWS.com.au)